 Preparation in Liberty Park included temporary fencing to protect existing walkways, removal of approximately 80 yards of soil prior to placing 40 yards of concrete for the Sphere base and pedestal.

-The infringing light post was removed and fixtures were redistributed onto surrounding light posts in the park.
+An infringing light post was removed and fixtures were redistributed onto surrounding light posts in the park.
 Displaced plants were relocated and planted.

 Various pieces of the Sphere were lifted and reassembled in place.
 The area between the edging and Sphere skirt was filled with river stone.